-The FY2019 Water Enterprise Fund is budgeted at \$2,496,718 which is an increase of \$60,337 or 2.48%.
-This increase is due to a number of factors, the single largest of which is a \$35,081 (2.8%) increase in the MWRA water assessment.
-Also included are modest increases for building maintenance at the Water and Sewer Garage, and implementation of the fourth stage of the Federal Unregulated Contaminant Monitoring Rule.
+The FY2020 Water Enterprise Fund is budgeted at \$2,548,680 which is an increase of \$51,962 or 2.08%.
+This increase is due to a number of factors, the largest of which is a \$56,994 (49.7%) increase in contracted services.
+This account includes a number of modest increases for State mandated leak detection compliance, engineering costs related to the abandoned dam in Shrewsbury, introduction of a new value maintenance program, and some additional MIS/GIS costs.
+The second largest increase is a \$32,666 (2.6%) increase in the MWRA water assessment.

 In the second quarter of FY2014, a base charge was added to each water account to recover a portion of fixed costs paid from the enterprise funds such as debt, meter reading, billing and collection, regardless of the amount of water usage.
-The water utility user rates increased by 5% in FY2018 for the first time in several years, and are expected to increase by approximately 5% again in FY2019 following a formal rate study.
-These periodic rate increases are necessary due to inflationary pressures (between 2% and 3% annually), annual water use fluctuations and to support ongoing infrastructure investment.
+Based upon formal rate studies, the water utility user rates are expected to increase approximately 5% per year due to a combination of inflationary pressures (between 2% and 3% annually), annual water use fluctuations, and the need to make regular infrastructure investments.